virevolai/safeCOVID/docs/README.md

 Without mass adoption, those approaches are not effective.
 The exemplar, Singapore's TraceTogether app currently has an adoption rate of less than 15%.
 They need to get 60% adoption to be effective.

 I'm sure you can see what will happen next in name of public safety.
 E.g Singapore did try to surveil everyone after they said they wouldn't.
-They reverted only after Kevin Chu decompiled the code and [checked](https://splira.com/2020-03-28/).
+They reverted only after Kevin Chu decompiled the code and [checked](https://splira.com/2020-03-28/), as covered by [Bloomberg here](https://www.bloomberg.com/news/articles/2020-04-15/hackers-have-some-of-the-best-ideas-in-war-against-coronavirus)

 India asks for personal identifying information in the app, which is useful, but not strictly needed.
 Both these examples ask for location information, which again, is useful, but not needed.
 To their credit, Apple and Google's approach does not require location tracking.